getify/foi-lang/Expressive.md

 **Foi** is a novel collection/combination of these features in a compact, regular, mutually reinforcing surface syntax, with some of its own unique ideas woven in.

-The `&` structural projection/splicing syntax is one of the more distinctive pieces, especially because it works across whole values, fields, indexes, multi-picks, and slices.
+The `&` structural projection/splicing syntax is one of the more distinctive pieces, especially because it works across whole values, fields, indexes, multi-picks, and slices — and because each of those has a negative counterpart.
 The `:over` clause is also distinctive because it separates read-only closure from closure-crossing reassignment.

+Algebraic effects are the least common of these in the languages **Foi** is compared to.
+Their combination with `:over` is what makes the effect story coherent rather than partial: both are declarations at the function header, both are verified, and both describe something the function does to the world outside its own frame.

 For other features, the real expressive value in **Foi** is that common adaptations are cheap and visually local.

 ## In other words...

-**Foi**'s expressiveness comes from its insistance that common semantic idioms don't suffer accidental boilerplate.
+**Foi**'s expressiveness comes from its insistence that common semantic idioms don't suffer accidental boilerplate.

-Where many languages make programmers repeatedly construct these ideas out of lower-level mechanics, **Foi** gives them native shapes:
+Where many languages make programmers repeatedly construct these ideas out of lower-level mechanics -- and thus end up relying on an explosion of userland extension to the stdlib -- **Foi** gives them native shapes:

 * n-ary operators as functions
 * negated operators and predicates
 * positional partial application
 * argument reversal
-* structural pick/splice derivation
+* structural pick/splice derivation, positive and negative
 * signature-level preconditions
 * declared closure reassignment
+* declared, resumable effects
 * visually consistent decision-making

 **Foi** offers a deliberate, coherent surface for practical functional programming.